SamJam-18/LOL-recommender/README.md

 | Similar Champions played - 0.2|0.139|
 | Similar Class Types and Stats - 0.8|0.329|

-The Top Similar Recommender, where class types and stats were compared to make the similarity matrix were chosen as the best recommender.
+The Top Similar Recommender, where class types and stats were used to find similar users was chosen as the best recommender, even though the threshold similar champs played recoomender had a better score the threshold had to be so low the other recommender was better.

 ## Next Steps